dieterich-lab/rp-bp/docs/usage-instructions.md

 <a id='running-pipelines'></a>

-## Running Rp-Bp, Rp-chi pipelines
+## Running the Rp-Bp and Rp-chi pipelines

-The entire Rp-Bp pipeline can be run on a set of riboseq samples which all use the same genome indices using a sample sheet-like [YAML](http://www.yaml.org/start.html) configuration file with the @process-all-samples@ program.
+The entire Rp-Bp pipeline can be run on a set of riboseq samples which all use the same genome indices using a sample sheet-like [YAML](http://www.yaml.org/start.html) configuration file with the `process-all-samples` program.
 The configuration file respects all of the optional configuration options specified below.

 The script accepts a `--tmp <loc>` flag.
 If this flag is given, then all relevant calls will use `<loc>` as the base temporary directory.
 Otherwise, the program defaults will be used.